limbo018/Limbo/Readme.md

 ```
 comes from old versions of flex, such as 2.5.35.

+#A:
-*A*: It can be solved by installing correct flex version 2.5.37 and add the directory to correct flex to PATH environmental variable.
+It can be solved by installing correct flex version 2.5.37 and add the directory to correct flex to PATH environmental variable.

 ## Copyright
 Copyright (c) 2014-2015